DevOps-Represent/from-docker-to-kubernetes/README.md

 ## Prerequisites (Kubernetes)

+#### The Really Easy Way (Using Google Kubernetes Engine)

+We can run the workshop with GKE (Google Kubernetes Engine), as part of Google Cloud.
+Google Cloud is one of the big three platform providers (along with AWS and Azure) that server a lot of the industry - and signup is simple.
+It's also *free*, as long as we clean up later.

+Instructions are [in this link](https://github.com/DevOps-Girls/from-docker-to-kubernetes/blob/master/Setup-with-Google-Cloud.md).
+This is the best way to go!

 #### The Easy Way (Using Labs)

 If you don't want to install Kubernetes components, you can use the online instances at [Play With Kubernetes.](https://labs.play-with-k8s.com/)